Advanced Studio Practice

 • Applications of integrals to analytical continuation of functions

 Advanced Costume is a one-term, process-to-production course designed to prepare students for 2 public performances at Beaver.
 The course begins by focusing on script analysis and design, and then students work as costume technicians and designers to bring the play to fruition with the Advanced Theater Acting and Advanced Tech Theater and Design classes.
 Costume roles can include design, draping, construction, craft, and wardrobe.
 Students entering this class should be highly motivated and interested in an intense and exciting experience that requires a great deal of commitment.
+This course involves two weeks of rehearsal outside of the regular school day at the end of the process so that the play can be performed in its entirety while adding technical elements and costumes.
 Recent productions include She Kills Monsters and Humpty Dumpty.
-One Term Course: Winter Term Prerequisites: Costume and fashion Design Studio and permission of the instructor.
-Open to Grade Levels: 11, 12
+One Term Course: Winter Term Prerequisites: Costume and Fashion Design Studio and permission of the instructor.

 Studio Practice